FelipeSharkao/TurbineFun/README.md

 This is not but a simple to-do app, so I can focus in understating concepts of Functional Reactive Programming and very poor documented [@funkia/turbine](https://github.com/funkia/turbine).
 You can see it working [here](https://turbine-fun.vercel.app).

+#### Disclaimer

+This project is incomplete.
+Not that I didn't want to complete it, but [@funkia](https://github.com/funkia) packages are not maintained and unusable as it is.

 ## Functional Reactive Programming

 **Note**: I'll be using CoffeeScript 2 across this explanation.
 I'll try to keep its craziness to a minimal.